Search

 Mount Tamalpais

 Mount Tamalpais is a staple of Marin County—and for good reason.
 This 2,500-foot peak gives hikers the best views of San Francisco, the Pacific Ocean, and—on those rare, clear days—the snow-topped Sierra Nevada 150-miles away.
 Mount Tamalpais or, as the locals call it, “Tam,” is nature at its finest.
 Here you can discover some of the best hiking trails, jaw-dropping redwood groves, an assortment of wildflowers and wildlife, and creeks and waterfalls.
 The history of Mount Tamalpais is equally as fascinating.
-During the 1849 Gold Rush, the mountain was used for recreation as San Francisco rapidly grew in population.
+During the 1849 Gold Rush, the mountain was used for recreation as San Francisco rapidly grew in population

 Arts & Culture